Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 HTML & CSS - Markup language of Website & CSS used to style HTML elements

-Bootstrap-Framework used to build responsive websites e.g  Navigation and portfolio W3C - Used to validate HTML & CSS code
+Bootstrap-Framework used to build responsive websites e.g  Navigation and portfolio.

-WSC - Used to validate CSS code
+W3C - Used to validate HTML & CSS code.

+# Credits

+Media:
+The phots used in this site are the Clients.